Capital works – state-integrated schools

 - the board has sought legal and accounting advice, if required, to support the expenditure

-- the work is not part of the proprietor's responsibility to upgrade the school assets to state standards (under the third schedule to the school's integration agreement)
+- the work isn't part of the proprietor's responsibility to upgrade the school assets to state standards (under the third schedule to the school's integration agreement)

-- the completed capital work asset is not eligible for integration.
+- the completed capital work asset isn't eligible for integration.
 This means that the board must maintain the asset from resources other than its maintenance grant as maintenance funding is only granted for integrated property.

-If the Ministry of Education gives approval, we will send a confirmation letter.
+If the Ministry gives approval, we'll send a confirmation letter.
 You must include those capital works assets on the board’s balance sheet.

 Last reviewed: Has this been useful?
 Give us your feedback